• Skip to primary navigation

 You wince and shove him.
 “This is a library, idiot!
 Be quiet!”

-Third Person: Implied narrator; someone is saying ‘he’ or ‘she’.
+Here, we also have an implied narrator, but they’re saying ‘he’ or ‘she’.
 For me, this was where it got complicated until I realized that the third person viewpoint runs along a sliding scale.
 The scale starts at the limited side, where a story is told through the eyes/ears/brain of only one character.
 As you slide along the scale, you encounter writing that includes the thoughts/opinions of more than one character.
 The far end of the scale is the omniscient end, where literally anyone/anything/any event in the world can be commented upon.

-Third Person (limited end of the scale): Written inside one character’s head.
+The story is written inside one character’s head.
 No other character’s thoughts are accessible—only the things observable by the main character.

 Rita resisted the urge to scream.
 “James.
 Would you PLEASE focus on your research?
 This paper is due tomorrow.”

 James rolled his eyes, but opened his book.
-She thought about telling him to stop being such a child, but didn’t want to interrupt him now that he was working.
+She thought about telling him to stop being such a child but didn’t want to interrupt him now that he was working.
 She’d read about three sentences before he was off track again.

 “Hey, look!
 It’s Jan!”
 He stood up, waving his arms.